circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 There are several parameters for you to customize your Slack notifications that aren't shown here.
 For more detailed information about this orb and its functionality, refer to the Slack orb in the [CircleCI Orb Registry](https://circleci.com/developer/orbs/orb/circleci/slack).

-### Notifying a slack channel with custom messages
+### Notifying a Slack channel with custom messages

 Another type of notification you can create using the CircleCI Slack orb is a notification with a custom message created by you.
 This type of notification is useful when you want to deliver a detailed message to your recipients that is specific to a workflow, job, or project.